ricardoues/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-There are several conditions that can could affect the performance of the pipeline such as:
+There are several conditions that can could affect the performance of the pipeline such as: brightness, weather, orientation of the cars, and so on.
+On the other hand the dataset that was used in our application is not big enough.
+In order to improve the results, it is necessary to review the state of art of object recognition techniques, it can be help to use the following library for data augmentation.